-Data were subjected to analysis of variance for each parameter, and the significance of differences between the genotypes was tested using the F-test, while the significance of differences between the genotypic means was judged by using LSD (least significant difference) at $P \leq 0.05$ .
-Data were also subjected to correlation and regression analyses to elucidate the relationship among the selection indices, and their association with grain yield performance and loss.
+Data were subjected to ANOVA for each parameter, and the significance of differences between the genotypes was tested by the F-test, whereas the significance of differences between the genotypic means was judged using least significant difference at $P \le 0.05$.
+Data were also subjected to correlation and regression analyses to elucidate the relationship between the selection indices and their association with grain yield performance and loss.